Please select one from below

 Right from the outset, our Keepers walk the calf around the dung piles and urinals of the established wild rhino community.
 This occurs on a daily basis, from dawn until dusk, giving the rhino time to investigate scent trails and contribute to the dung piles, ultimately becoming familiar and accepted by the wild living residents.
 Most orphaned rhinos are cared for at our Nursery which is located in Nairobi National Park.
 This is a very successful rhino sanctuary for both black and white rhinos and is the ideal location for raising and, critically, successfully reintegrating orphaned rhinos back to the wild.

 Once a rhino calf is between three and four years old, their stockade doors can be left open at night so that the calf can venture out and make physical contact with the local wild rhinos as and when they choose, but with a familiar base to return to when needed.
 By this time, the calf will no longer be overly dependent on its Keepers, but he or she will always respond to them.

 This slow and steady rehabilitation and reintegration process, underpinned by routine and familiarity, which is required to raise a milk dependent orphan rhino to adulthood can span up to eight years before the orphan is ready to fully fly the nest.

 For orphaned rhinos rescued by the Trust, Nairobi National Park offers a secure and natural habitat that is home to an established rhino population of both black and white rhinos, well protected from poaching.
-Several rhinos hand raised by the Sheldrick Wildlife Trust have gone on to have their own wild born calves, a testament to their successful reintegration, despite having been hand-raised by humans.
+Orphaned rhinos have also been reintegrated in protected locations across Kenya home to wild populations of rhino.
+Several rhino orphans hand-raised by the Sheldrick Wildlife Trust have gone on to have their own wild born calves, a testament to their successful reintegration, despite having been hand-raised by humans.